Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 NOTE: every string with 'http' in it will be parsed without quotes.

 One variable will always be available: baseurl.
-This is for your convenience because you can load css and javascript using this variable: for example: src="{!-baseurl-!}js/somejavascript.js".
+This is for your convenience because you can load css and javascript using this variable (if you have set a subfolder this will be appended to the baseurl).
+For example: src="{!-baseurl-!}js/somejavascript.js".

 If you create one markerquestion at the end you can set javascript variables and use that variable to do things.